fintech-projects/ProjectGrandpaGrandmaETF/README.md

 ## Stage One - Grandma & Grandpa's Inputs: Investment and Risk Profile

- To enable the allocationn of a personalised ETF, user inputs were created using widgets to allow for the selction of data and answering of specific fields.
+ To enable the allocationn of a personalised ETF, user inputs were created using widgets to allow for the selection of data and answering of specific fields.

 1. User interface and data capture:
-Through the use of a series of questions with proportional weighting, we are able to capture the user's prevailing attitude to differing sectors and leanings to investment areas.
+Through the use of a series of questions with proportional weighting, we are able to capture the user's prevailing attitude to differing sectors and 'leanings' to areas of investment.
 Answers are based on a scale of importance that the user selects - "not important" to "very important"

 2. Risk allocation:
-A series of questions were then designed to determine the user's risk tolerance to various industries and invesment generally.
+A series of questions were then designed to determine the user's risk tolerance to various industries, and investment generally.
 The questions are designed to add or subtract a point(s) for the sector/risk to allow a total risk score to be determined.

 ![](images/userinput.gif)